Learn and Plan | What to expect when meeting with a financial professional

 Come ready with financial planning documents

-Help a financial professional understand your current financial situation and goals by bringing all necessary documentation, including bank statements, paychecks, debt summaries, and insurance plans.
-Having these documents handy can help your professional create a more holistic financial picture, where they can then better understand your current financial situation, your risk tolerance, potential income gaps, and how they can best help you move forward.
+To give a better understanding of your current financial situation and goals, be sure to bring all necessary documentation, like bank statements, paychecks, debt summaries, and insurance plans.
+Having these documents handy can help create a more holistic financial picture that includes your current financial situation, risk tolerance, potential income gaps, and goals for the years ahead.

-Coming prepped with questions can help you get to know your financial professional better and their specific approach.
-You may also have specific questions or concerns about your finances and may be looking to boost your own knowledge in order to understand the products and solutions that could be a good match.
-Your first meeting can help you decide if you’re well-matched with this professional and can trust them to listen to your specific needs objectively.
-Some questions to consider asking your financial professional include:
+Coming prepared with questions can help you get to know your financial professional better and their specific approach.
+You may also have specific questions or concerns about your finances and may be looking to boost your knowledge to understand the products and solutions that could be a good match.
+The first meeting can help determine if you’re well-matched and can trust them to listen to your specific needs objectively.
+Some questions to consider asking include:

 • What are your qualifications and background?